Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 Stories don’t just end abruptly, though.

-Readers need wind-down time after the climax, which gives them closure and eases them out of the story.
-They need falling action, that space between a climax and conclusion that lets them let out their bated breath and enjoy the story’s ending.
+Readers need wind-down time after the climax to feel closure and ease out of the story.
+They need falling action, that space between the climax and conclusion, allowing them to let out their bated breath and enjoy the ending.

 What is Falling Action?